navneetrajagopal/DSCI-531-Project/README.md

 ### 1. Modeling and fairness analysis (`eda_and_modeling/`)

 We train logistic regression and random forest classifiers on a college admissions dataset using GPA, test scores, household income, gender, and race.
 We then evaluate the random forest under two fairness criteria — demographic parity and equalized odds — and repeat the analysis with demographic variables removed.
+The notebook also pulls in two supporting datasets (`Dataset - 2021.csv` for enrollment patterns by race and gender, and `Data-Table 1.csv` for institution-level IPEDS data) to contextualize the applicant-level findings.

 The headline finding is that the models trained on traditional features systematically produce different outcomes across demographic groups, violating both fairness criteria.
 Removing explicit demographic variables does not eliminate the disparities, because household income (the single most important feature, at roughly 50% importance in the random forest) acts as a proxy for demographics.